 You may have noticed an orange theme this month in my recipes.
-I love all kinds of winter squash.
-Delicata, butternut, acorn, pumpkin, and all the rest are not only tasty but full of good vitamins and minerals for you too!
+I love all kinds of winter squash. delicata, butternut, acorn, pumpkin, and all the rest – they are not only tasty, but full of good vitamins and minerals for you too!

 All winter squashes pair well with something a little sweet.
 I like mixing them with fresh pears and apples in the winter to liven up a soup or casserole.
-It’s unexpected, and a nice change of pace during the winter months.
+It’s unexpected, but a nice change of pace, during the winter months.
 One of my favorite combos is pear and delicata squash.
-But use anything you happen to have on hand to create your own one of a kind soup.
+However, use anything you happen to have on hand to create your own one of a kind soup.

 - 2 - 3 cups winter squash, peeled and cubed (or you can buy it pre-cut - frozen works fine too)

 - 2 pieces of fruit (pears, apples, asian pear, etc.), peeled and cored then cubed

 - 1 small onion, chopped

 - 1 garlic clove,chopped

 - 4 - 6 cups vegetable stock (or filtered water with Vegetarian Better Than Bouillon no-chicken - my favorite)

 - 1 Tb Port or red wine (* if you are gluten-free make sure you are using a brand that does not use flour to seal the barrels)

 - sprigs of fresh thyme, rosemary, sage or a combination